jessems/mute-politics-twitter/README.md

 ### Blocking All Accounts Related to U.S. Politics

-Note: Read [How to import a block list of Twitter Accounts](#how to-import-a-block-list-of-twitter-accounts) for instructions on how to use the below lists.
+Note: Read [how to import a block list of Twitter accounts](#how to-import-a-block-list-of-twitter-accounts-on-the-web) for instructions on how to use the below lists.

 You can block everyone that I cover that is related to U.S. Politics by using the blocklist [us_politics_all](us_politics_all.csv).
 Currently this blocks Twitter accounts corresponding to members of:
 - U.S. Cabinet (aka Trump admin, including Trump & Pence)